suhailnajeeb/academic-kickstart/content/post/sql-fundamentals-part-1/index.md

 The course on [cognitiveclass.ai](https://cognitiveclass.ai) is free and  you could follow the materials if you want.
 The coursera course is part of coursera's
 [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) Program and provides a brief introduction to SQL for data science.

 The following examples aren't really descriptive if that is something you are looking for.
 Its mostly a collection of the basic syntaxes with some examples.
+This is the [link](https://github.com/suhailnajeeb/learning-sql) to the corresponding github repository.

 ---

-Part 1 contains a summary of the following topics:
+**Part 1** contains a summary of the following topics:

 - Creating Tables:
-    - CREATE statement
+    - CREATE
 - Queries:
-    - SELECT statement
+    - SELECT
-    - WHERE clause
+    - WHERE
 - Useful functions for query:
-    - COUNT function
+    - COUNT
-    - DISTINCT function
+    - DISTINCT
-    - LIMIT function
+    - LIMIT
-- Database Modification Statements:
+- DML Statements:
-    - INSERT statement
+    - INSERT
-    - UPDATE statement
+    - UPDATE
-    - DELETE statement
+    - DELETE

 ---